INF385T UX Prototyping

 You will run an accessibility check on a website of your choosing.
 Research on different accessibility checkpoints and evaluate if the website you choose is satisfying all the checkpoints.
 You can use this checklist to help you https://www.w3.org/WAI/tips/designing/

-1. Deliver your analysis as a pdf report, named xx.pdf, where the xx is replaced by the submitter’s lowercase initials, and the report should be in a PDF format submitted to Canvas.
+- Deliver your analysis as a pdf report, named xx.pdf, where the xx is replaced by the submitter’s lowercase initials, and the report should be in a PDF format submitted to Canvas or uploaded to your group website with a link to it in a .txt file on Canvas.

 FAQ